boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/web.md

 ### Next token

-Iterate next set of records using token.
+Iterate through the next set of records using the token.

-For example, let's connect `Google AdSense` REST API in web data source with pagination parameters as follows:
+For example, connect to the `Google AdSense` REST API in a web data source with pagination parameters as follows:

    <table>
    <tr>